*This is a temporary, full-time position, ending June 30, 2021 possibility of extension *

 - Mental Focus

-- May deal with children and youth who can, from time to time, be demanding and challenging.
+- May deal with youth who can, from time to time, be demanding and challenging.
 Must be able to remain patient and committed to teaching, and may have to engage in conflict resolution or crisis management at times.

 - Environmental Conditions